America's Mask Challenge Provides Masks to Schools in 50 States

 ALEXANDRIA, Va., May 6, 2021 /PRNewswire/ -- United Way Worldwide today announced that, nearly 28 million masks have been distributed among 167 school districts throughout all 50 United States, Puerto Rico and the District of Columbia as part of America's Mask Challenge, which aimed to expedite mask delivery to Title I schools across the country during the second half of the 2020-2021 school year.

 America's Mask Challenge is a coalition led by United Way, Business Roundtable and the CDC Foundation to support America's COVID-19 recovery.
-The effort was launched in December 2020 to support the safe return to the classroom for over 40 million students, teachers and staff and has gained momentum with the support of the American Federation of Teachers.
+The effort was launched in December 2020 to support the safe return to the classroom for over 40 million students, teachers and staff and has gained momentum with the support of the American Federation of Teachers and the National Education Association.
 This challenge aims to alleviate some of the pressure on teachers and provide a critical resource that will allow schools to continue the reopening process and welcome students back safely.

 "United Way is proud to lead this coalition of business leaders to help support America's school teachers and provide critical resources so they can safely continue educating our nation's students and rebuilding our school communities in the wake of COVID-19," said Suzanne McCormick, U.S. President, United Way Worldwide.
 "United Way believes that protecting vulnerable groups in society, starting with our children and their educators, is not just a moral imperative, it is also practical.
 We will strive to reverse the disruptive impact that school closures have had on our children everywhere."